serverless/blog/posts/2019-08-01-serverless-components-beta.md

 But, the software development tools we use for serverless applications are still very focused on the underlying infrastructure and suffer from the bloated configuration files and complexity that comes with that mind-set.

 The Serverless Framework helped by offering a single, simpler abstraction to deploy multiple use-cases.
-Serverless Components takes this a step further by offering infinite abstractions that are use-case specific, hiding irrelevant infrastructure details.
+Serverless Components takes this a step further by offering infinite abstractions, for all use-cases.

 For example, here is a Serverless Component that deploys a React Application on AWS S3, AWS Cloudfront with an AWS ACM Certificate and a custom domain — all of which costs around $0.08 per 10TB of data transferred, making it one of the cheapest possible ways to host React Apps.